Little Danes experiment

 The little Danes experiment, also known simply as the experiment (Danish: eksperimentet), was a 1951 Danish operation where 22 Greenlandic Inuit children (known as "experiment children"; Danish: eksperimentbørn) were sent to Danish foster families in an attempt to re-educate them as "little Danes".
 While the children were all supposed to be orphans, most were not.
 Six children were adopted while in Denmark, and sixteen returned to Greenland, only to be placed in Danish-speaking orphanages and never lived with their families again.
-Half of the children experienced mental health disturbances, and half of them died in young adulthood.
+Half of the children died in young adulthood and survivors experienced mental health disturbances.
 The government of Denmark officially apologised in 2020, after several years of demands from Greenlandic officials.

 Background

-Following World War II, Danish government officials and non-governmental organisations believed Greenlandic society was underdeveloped, and sought to redesign it.
+Following World War II, Danish government officials and non-governmental organisations believed Greenlandic society was underdeveloped and sought to redesign it.
 Together with the Red Cross and Save the Children, they manufactured an experiment to create a system where Greenlandic children would be brought to the Danish mainland, learn Danish, be fostered by Danish families, and then come back to Greenland as "little Danes": A population that was to become, according to the colonial studies researcher Claire Louise McLisky, the "new ruling class of Greenlanders".
 The children were supposed to be selected by Greenlandic priests according to certain criteria: Around six years old, without mental or physical impairments, and orphaned.